Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 What Activity Code 4773.75 Covers

-Activity Code 4773.75 falls under the Trading category and is classified as a Trading Licence.
+Activity Code 4773.75 falls under the Trading category and is classified as a Trading License.
 It permits the holder to trade in equipment specifically used for the construction and fabrication of railways and train infrastructure.
 This includes, but is not limited to:

 Rail track construction machinery and tools